Sid672/Rangoli/README.md

 ```
 ![](https://github.com/Sid672/Breakfast_plate/blob/main/bk_5.PNG?raw=true)

-Now, the turtle starts drawing the breakfast_plate pattern but in a straight path, not in a circular one so, to move in a circle, we need `t.left(10)` and `t.forward(25)`.
+Now, turtle starts drawing breakfast Plate pattern but in a straight path, not in a circular one, to move in a circle, we need `t.left(10)` and `t.forward(25)`.

 ```python
 t.left(10)